Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-\paragraph{\textbf{Structured Memory (Graphs, Trees, and Databases)}} To move beyond linear text, some T2 memory tools structure information in sophisticated forms, such as knowledge graphs, trees, or symbolic databases.
-The frozen agent's outputs are used as signals to ``tune'' this structured tool---for example, by adding new nodes, updating relationships, or writing to a database.
-These structured representations can be more efficiently queried and reasoned over by the frozen agent, effectively externalizing complex memory management into a specialized, adaptive tool \cite{rezazadeh2024isolated, anokhin2024arigraph, hu2023chatdb, cheng2024information}.
+\paragraph{\textbf{Structured memory (graphs, trees, and databases).}} To move beyond linear text, some T2 memory tools structure information in richer forms, such as knowledge graphs, trees, or symbolic databases.
+The frozen agent's outputs are used as signals to ``tune'' this structured tool, for example by adding new nodes, updating relationships, or writing to a database. \textbf{AriGraph}~\cite{anokhin2024arigraph} builds an episodic knowledge graph during interaction: the agent emits observations that are parsed into entity-relation triples and merged into a persistent graph, which the agent later queries for multi-hop reasoning. \textbf{ChatDB}~\cite{hu2023chatdb} externalizes memory into a relational database, translating the agent's natural-language outputs into SQL operations (INSERT, SELECT, UPDATE) that maintain structured records across conversation turns.
+Rezazadeh et al.~\cite{rezazadeh2024isolated} propose a hierarchical tree memory that organizes conversations into nested topic clusters, enabling efficient retrieval at multiple granularity levels. \textbf{Zep}~\cite{rasmussen2025zep} introduces a temporal knowledge graph architecture for agent memory that explicitly models time as a first-class dimension, allowing the agent to reason about when facts were learned, how they have changed, and which are most current, a capability that flat vector stores lack.
+These structured representations can be more efficiently queried and reasoned over by the frozen agent, effectively externalizing complex memory management into a specialized, adaptive tool \cite{cheng2024information}.